Posted On: January 15, 2026

 • Train employees with occupational exposure annually

 According to OSHA’s Bloodborne Pathogen standard, the exact PPE you choose for any given task should be appropriate to the level and type of expected exposure.
-This means the required PPE will depend on the circumstances.
+This means the PPE requirements for bloodborne pathogen exposure will depend on the circumstances.

 Gloves are always a basic requirement since it’s reasonable to expect that a worker performing a risky task will have hand contact with blood, OPIM, or contaminated surfaces.